The Traveler’s Gift by Andy Andrews: Seven Decisions That Determine Personal Success. Summary notes.

 Ponder was now standing on one of Christopher Columbus’s ships, the “La Santa María (1492).

-The story was: that the sailors left their homeland searching for new lands, but sadly were settled at sea for over 64 days.
+All the sailors who were on broad, left their homeland in search for new lands, but instead found themselves settled at sea for over 64 days.

-Frustrations outweighed the once optimistic dream of the sailors; they now were overshadowed by a lack of faith and beliefs.
+In other words, they were overshadowed by a lack of faith and beliefs.

-Once he meets Ponder’s gaze, Columbus then hands him a scrap of paper, pinpointing the importance of having faith and maintaining a clear vision.
+Columbus then turns his gaze over to Ponder, hands over a scrap of paper, highlighting the importance of having faith and maintaining a clear vision.

 Criticism, condemnation, and complaint are creatures of the wind.
 They come and go on the wasted breath of lesser beings and have no power over me. — CHRISTOPHER COLUMBUS